 A new study, “Home Exercises vs. Outpatient Physical Therapy After Total Knee Arthroplasty: Value and Outcomes Following a Protocol Change”, explored the “health safety, efficacy, and home economics of routine home exercises following TKA compared with OPT immediately afterward”.
 It compared 251 patients who were prescribed OPT following TKA, and 269 who followed a home exercise program instead after their operations.
 Ultimately the study found that patients who practice home-directed exercise programs in place of formal OPT have seen comparable outcomes, and can even experience significantly reduced costs.
 They concluded that while some patients required OPT following their home exercise program, the majority did not.

-As the study above highlights, the use of home-healthcare following TKA is increasing.
+As the study above highlights, the use of home-healthcare for knee postoperative knee rehabilitation following TKA is increasing.
 Many other publications have reported the same, claiming that supervised rehab such as OPT may not be necessary for optimal recovery following TKA.
 However, another recent study explored the association between physical therapy (PT) and functional improvements for patients in home settings.
 This study also explored factors related to PT utilization, meaning it identified the reasons patients did or did not use their home healthcare.

 The study found that lower home-healthcare utilization was correlated with worse recovery.
 Participation in home-healthcare was generally lower for patients who had the help of physical therapists from rural agencies that came to their home.
 Medical complexity – such as depressive symptoms or dyspnea – factored into the patients’ levels of participation too.

-Comparing the results of both studies, we can conclude that home exercise following TKA is effective, however it’s important that patients actually follow through on utilizing the home practice, performing the necessary amount for an optimal recovery.
-We can also see that those with medical complexities may need additional monitoring to verify that they perform the necessary amount of home PT sessions to achieve a complete recovery.
+Comparing the results of both studies, we can conclude that home exercise for joint replacement postoperative rehabilitation is effective, however it’s important that patients actually follow through on utilizing the home practice, performing the necessary amount for an optimal recovery.
+We can also see that those with medical complexities may need additional monitoring to verify that they perform the necessary amount of home PT sessions to achieve optimal knee surgical outcomes for a complete recovery.